yaravind/kafka-connect-jenkins/README.md

 **What gets published to the topic?**

-The BuildDetails JSON event is persisted to the topic.
+The BuildDetails is treated as an event and is persisted to the topic in JSON format.
 Below is the content of a sample event

 ```
 {